Salwa El-Awa

 Salwa El-Awa is an Egyptian-British linguist and Islamic scholar.
 She is currently a lecturer of Arabic and Islamic Studies at Swansea University.

 Academic career

 El-Awa's academic interests include Arabic linguistics, modern linguistic analysis of the Qur'an, translation studies, discourse analysis, hadith studies, and modern Islamist movements.

 Her work discusses textual relations in the Quran using modern linguistic analysis.
 El-Awa in her book The Qur'anic Text: Relevance, Coherence and Structure, analyzed surahs 33 and 75 using coherence theory to show that these chapters cohere and share a contextual relationship.

-El-Awa was previously was a lecturer in Qur'anic studies at the University of Birmingham.
+El-Awa was previously a lecturer in Qur'anic studies at the University of Birmingham.